Our Team

 Mx Battles

-Mx began their aerial journey in early 2017 at Empyrean Arts.
-They now teach and perform on a variety of aerial apparatuses including Silks, Rope, Hammock, Lyra, and occasionally duo Trapeze.
-Mx taught a variety of apparatuses at Empyrean Arts until September 2023, when they moved to Philadelphia for circus school.
+Mx, aka “the ghost in the machine”, began their aerial journey in early 2017 at Empyrean Arts.
+Mx taught a variety of apparatuses at Empyrean Arts until September 2023, when they moved to Philadelphia for the pro-track program at Circadium School of Contemporary Circus, where they’re majoring in corde lisse and circus education.
 You can still find them answering studio emails, text messages, and updating the schedule!
+For current photos and videos, follow them on IG @mx.batt

 Lauren Willingham